3-ingredient Peanut Butter Cookies (no egg + vegan)

 Normally, 3-ingredient peanut butter cookies rely on eggs.
 However, with the addition of maple syrup (to help bind the ingredients) and almond flour (which adds fat and richness), you can make peanut butter cookies with no egg!

-How to make peanut butter cookies step by step
+Step-by-step: How to make peanut butter cookies

 Simply add the 3 ingredients to a bowl and mix until combined.
 I recommend using a sturdy wooden spoon as the cookie dough is thick!